xyantoaster/rls_career_overhaul_ezmoney/ReadMe.md

-# RLS Career Overhaul v2.2.3 (0.34.2)
+# RLS Career Overhaul + EzMoney Mod v2.2.3 (0.34.2)

-Welcome to the **RLS Career Overhaul** mod for BeamNG.drive!
+Welcome to the **RLS Career Overhaul + EzMoney mod** for BeamNG.drive!
 This mod enhances various aspects of the game, including freeroam events, police interactions, the economy, deliveries, insurance, garage space, and dealerships.
 Dive into a more immersive and challenging career mode enriched with new features and improvements.

 ---